Ranger Smith: Reception and significance

-Ranger Smith, together with similar children characters such as Ranger Rick and Disney's Ranger Woodlore has become a stereotype of the American park ranger.
-This had led to some complains from the park rangers about their job being misunderstood and not treated seriously by the public, which due to those stereotypes fails to recognize park rangers are law enforcement officers.
+Ranger Smith, together with similar children's characters such as Ranger Rick and Disney's Ranger Woodlore, has become a stereotype of the American park ranger.
+This had led to some complaints from the park rangers about their job being misunderstood and not treated seriously by the public, as these stereotypes fail to recognize some park rangers are law enforcement officers.